kishansharma3012/Face_Match_API/README.md

 # Face_Match_API
-A web based service for matching faces using two images, two UUIDs (from redis database), finding top matched images from the database and for finding facial features
+A web based service for matching faces using two images, two UUIDs (from redis database), finding top matched images from the database and for finding facial features.
+This API uses face recognition library (https://pypi.org/project/face_recognition/) for matching the faces and for finding the facial features.
+It uses dlib's state-of-the-art face recognition built with deep learning.
+The model has an accuracy of 99.38% on the Labeled Faces in the Wild benchmark.

 ## Installation